Stichting-MedMij/MedMij-R4-Images/guides/medmij-r4-image-availability-ig/Home/Technical-design.page.md

 Note the following:
 - The required `[StudyInstanceUID]`, `[SeriesInstanceUID]` and `[SOPInstanceUID]` unique identifier values can be found in the DICOM KOS document, which is obtained via the ITI-68 Retrieve Document transaction.
 In Table 2, the corresponding DICOM tags are listed.
 Note however, that the SOP Instance UID of an individual instance which is referenced by the KOS document can be found in DICOM tag `(0008,1155)` (Referenced SOP Instance UID) within the KOS document.
+- Based on the [current DICOM specifications](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_c.17.6.2.html), it is not possible to indicate the order of image instances in the KOS document, as DICOM tag `(0020,0013)` (Instance Number) is not available at the image instance level.
+Hence the PHR SHOULD assume the order of instances within the KOS document is the correct ordering, and retrieve and display the individual instances in that order.
 - By default, the request returns binary DICOM instances, while adding `/rendered` to the request results in rendered instances, e.g. in JPEG format (also see Table 10).
 - The part `/frames/[FrameIndex]` only needs to be added to the request when the SOP instance may contain multi-frame images, which is indicated in Table 9 below.
 Since the approaches of retrieving a single-frame or multi-frame image differ slightly, these are described separately below.